satkukreti/K-Means-Stock-Predictor/README.md

 ### Thought Process

-I want to create a long-based portfolio, and indicators like RSI and ATR can predict whether a stock has high momentum.
-For v1, I predict that a previous high RSI and moderate-high ATR will mean that the stock will do well for the next month.
+I wanted to create a long-based portfolio, and indicators like RSI and ATR can predict whether a stock has high momentum.
+For v1, I predict that a previous high RSI and low-moderate ATR will mean that the stock will do well for the next month.

 ### Execution Process